Cruella de Vil: 101 Dalmatians II: Patch's London Adventure

-101 Dalmatian Street series
+101 Dalmatian Street

-Cruella makes an appearance in the series 101 Dalmatian Street and is voiced by Michelle Gomez.
+Cruella appears in the series 101 Dalmatian Street and is voiced by Michelle Gomez.
 Acting as an alternate continuation, the series takes place sixty years after the events of the original 1961 film (2021).
-Cruella's great-nephew, Hunter de Vil, plans to capture the family of Doug and Delilah, descendants of Pongo and Perdita that currently live in Camden Town, and bring them to his great-aunt, now in Switzerland.
-However, Hunter is unaware that she intends to kill the Dalmatian family to make the fur coat.
+Cruella's great-nephew, Hunter de Vil, plans to capture the family of Doug and Delilah, descendants of Pongo and Perdita living in Camden Town, and bring them to his great-aunt, now in Switzerland.
+However, Hunter is unaware she intends to kill the Dalmatian family to make the fur coat.
 When he finds out, he turns on her and causes her to be injured by a machine.
-She later is arrested for her crimes.
+She is later arrested for her crimes.

 In this adaptation, Cruella is in either her late 80s or early 90s.
 She has lost her hair, but not her mobility or her vanity.
-She hides her aging with a special spray.
+She hides her ageing with a special spray.

 Other Disney animations

-Susanne Blakeslee also voiced Cruella in Disney's House of Mouse, which featured a running gag in which she inspects dogs from other Disney films with a measuring ruler.
-She also appeared in Mickey's House of Villains as one of the main villains who helps Jafar take over the House of Mouse for Halloween night.
+Susanne Blakeslee also voiced Cruella in the television series House of Mouse, which featured a running gag in which she inspects dogs from other Disney films with a measuring ruler.
+She also appeared in the direct-to-video film Mickey's House of Villains as one of the main villains who helps Jafar to take over the House of Mouse for Halloween night.

 Cruella also appears in Disney's Christmas Favorites during the segment "Santa Cruella".

-In The Simpsons short Welcome to the Club, Cruella appears along with other Disney Villains trying to convince Lisa Simpson how fun it is to be a villain.
+In The Simpsons short Plusaversary, Cruella appears as one of the attendees at the party in Moe's Tavern.
+In another The Simpsons short, Welcome to the Club, Cruella (voiced by Tress MacNeille) appears along with other Disney Villains trying to convince Lisa Simpson how fun it is to be a villain.

+Cruella makes a cameo appearance via a silhouette in a Givenchy advertisement as part of a collaboration with the Walt Disney Company.
+She is seen pulling up to a Givenchy store, only to be scared off by Pongo and Perdita, who growl at her.
+The advertisement utilises 2-dimensional animation done by Eric Goldberg.

+Cruella is part of the Walt Disney Animation Studios characters that appear in the 2023 short film Once Upon a Studio gathering to take a group photo.